-The data in Table 2 reveals that majority of the underutilised legume farmers in the study area believed that radio (\bar{x} =0.93) was the most preferred medium of information channels and it ranked 1st, followed by extension agents (\bar{x} =0.92) which ranked 2nd, then farmers' association (\bar{x} = 0.82) which ranked 3rd.
+The data in Table 2 reveals that majority of farmers who cultivate underutilised legume in the study area believed that radio (\bar{x} =0.93) was the most preferred medium of information channels and it ranked 1st, followed by extension agents (\bar{x} =0.92) which ranked 2nd, then farmers' association (\bar{x} =0.82) which ranked 3rd.
 This finding validates Yahaya (2008) and Ajayi (2003) which had earlier acknowledge radio as veritable source of information.